Ferrovie dello Stato 2-8-2 Locomotives in Italy

 Class Gruppo 746 (Locobase 2506)

 Data from the US Military Railway Service's Equipment Data Book for Italian Locomotives supplied in May 2005 by Allen Stanley from his extensive Rail Data Exchange.
 See also "2-8-2 Express and 4-8-0 Compound Goods Locomotives: Italian State Railways", Locomotive Magazine, Volume XXVII [27] (15 July 1921), p.
-171; "Four-Cylinder Compund Locomotive, Italian State Railways", Locomotive Magazine, No 368 (14 April 1923), pp. 98-99; and Wikipedia's "FS Class 746" entry at [], last accessed 23 February 2021.
+171; "Four-Cylinder Compund Locomotive, Italian State Railways", Locomotive Magazine, No 368 (14 April 1923), pp. 98-99; and Wikipedia's "FS Class 746" entry at [link], last accessed 23 February 2021.

-Ugo Poddine, in his contribution to Bryan Attewell ([] Steam simulation (April 2000), notes that these Mikes were built for fast train service on all of the main lines.
+Ugo Poddine, in his contribution to Bryan Attewell ([link] Steam simulation (April 2000), notes that these Mikes were built for fast train service on all of the main lines.
 These included Milan to Rome and Milan to Venice as well as along the Adriatic coast.

 Note that this was a very unusual service for a 2-8-2 wheel arrangement.
 When delivered, the design rolled on tall drivers.
 Wikipedia explained that using four drivers would spread the weight and allow good, if not equally fast, running.